carpentries-incubator/SDC-BIDS-IntroMRI/_episodes/02-anatomy-of-nifti.md

 The data is a multidimensional **array** representing the image data.
 In Python, an array is used to store lists of numerical data into something like a table.

 > ## Check out attributes of the array
 > How can we see the number of dimensions in the `t1_data` array?
-What about the how big each dimension is (shape)?
 Once again, all of the attributes of the array can be seen by typing `t1_data.` followed by <kbdTab</kbd>.
 > ~~~
 > t1_data.ndim
 > ~~~